A comparison theorem for semi-abelian schemes over a smooth curve

 \para A few further generalizations of such comparison results can easily be imagined.
-The case of finite locally free groups can be treated roughly in the same way \cite{Pe to Va}, or alternatively as a consequence of the case of $p$-divisible groups \cite{Va to Pe}.
-Other possible generalizations are log $p$-divisible groups in the sense of \cite{Tr} or alternatively abelian varieties with general reduction.
+The case of finite locally free groups can be treated roughly in the same way (\cite{Pe to Va}), or alternatively as a consequence of the case of $p$-divisible groups (\cite{Va to Pe}).
+Other possible generalizations are log $p$-divisible groups in the sense of \cite{Tr} or alternatively Abelian varieties with general reduction.
 We hope to come back to these cases in future works.

-\para Needless to say this paper relies entirely on the previous work of K. Kato and F. Trihan.
+\para Needless to say, this paper relies entirely on the previous work of K. Kato and the first author.
 The references to their original text \cite{KT} are so numerous that we have given up listing them all.
 We hope that the self contained approach taken here will serve as a useful reference in the future.

 We are grateful to T. Tsuji for his help and suggestions, especially concerning the version of the syntomic complex involving linearized de Rham complexes and also for the localization triangles in compactly supported log crystalline cohomology using blowing ups.
 We would like to thank also the anonymous referee for his careful reading and his numerous suggestions that have significantly improve the clarity of the paper.